heyjuststart/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. What is the purpose of using _sessions_?

+- Sessions can be used to persist data across requests on the server side.

 1. What does bcrypt do to help us store passwords in a secure manner.

+- Bcrypt is an encryption library that can be used to encrypt passwords before storing them.

 1. What does bcrypt do to slow down attackers?

+- In order to slow attackers, bcrypt can be used to repeatedly/recursively hash a password millions of times.

 1. What are the three parts of the JSON Web Token?

+- A JSON Web Token is composed of a header, payload, and signature.

 ## Project Set Up